Accessibility Resources

 Accessibility Criteria

 Tennessee House Bill 1857 (Senate Bill 1692) established the need for minimum accessibility criteria for informational materials and related technology used by institutions of higher education.
-To adhere to the minimum Web Content Accessibility Guideline 2.0 A & ADA recommendations provided by the Tennessee Board of Regents to the Tennessee Higher Education Commission, the following criteria must be met in online courses:
+To adhere to the minimum Web Content Accessibility Guideline 2.1 AA Standards, Nashville State is progressing through an Accessibility Compliance Plan to meet these new standards by May of 2026.
+NSCC will continue to address ADA recommendations provided by the Tennessee Board of Regents (TBR) to the Tennessee Higher Education Commission.
+We recommend the following criteria must be met for all online digital content:

-2. Provide appropriate document structure.
-Headings, lists, and other structural elements provide meaning and structure to web pages.
+- Provide appropriate document heading structure.
+Headings, document lists, and other structural elements provide meaning and structure to web pages.
 They can also facilitate keyboard navigation within the page.

-3. Ensure links make sense out of context.
-Every link should make sense if the link text is read by itself.
+- Ensure links make sense out of context.
+Every link should be hyperlinked within the text.
+Please do not copy and paste URL links.
 Screen reader users may choose to read only the links on a web page.
 Certain phrases like “click here” and “more” must be avoided.

-4. Provide appropriate alternative text.
+- Provide appropriate alternative text (alt text) for all images and visual elements.
 Alternative text provides access to non-text content (such as images) in web pages.
 It is especially helpful for people who are blind and rely on a screen reader to have the content of a website read to them.

-5. Do not rely on color alone to convey meaning.
-The use of color can enhance comprehension, but do not use color alone to convey information.
-That information may not be available to a person who is colorblind and will be unavailable to screen reader users.
+- The use of color can enhance comprehension, but do not use color alone to convey information.
+That information may not be available to a person who is colorblind, and content will be unavailable to screen reader users.

 Compliance Requirements

-Courses at colleges and universities are required to follow Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA compliance.
-Read the World Wide Web Consortium’s WCAG 2 at a Glance information to learn more about the guidelines and how to put them into context within your courses.
+Colleges and universities are required to follow Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA compliance.
+Read the World Wide Web Consortium’s WCAG 2 at a Glance information to learn more about the guidelines.

 WebAIM's WCAG 2.0 Checklist

-Web Accessibility In Mind (WebAIM) has created this WCAG 2.0 Checklist with recommendations for implementing web principles and techniques for WCAG 2.0 conformance.
+Web Accessibility in Mind (WebAIM) has created this WCAG 2.0 Checklist with recommendations for implementing web principles and techniques for WCAG 2.1 AA conformance.

 The Access Center and the Office of Online Learning are working to provide faculty and staff essential resources, workshops, and training opportunities to proactively address accessibility issues at Nashville State.